1. Can I submit the same project to both the branch and national award programs?

 6. If I submit a project, will I receive feedback from the appraisers assigned to review my project?

 No. The appraisers do not perform a full critique of the project (as would be the case for a journal article submission).
 Any comments that are supplied are directed solely to the Awards Committee for the purpose of scoring and ranking the award submissions.
-Furthermore, providing a peer-review mechanism for manuscripts is outside of the scope of the National Awards Program.
+Furthermore, providing a peer-review mechanism is outside of the scope of the National Awards Program.
 If you wish to receive feedback on your project, please consider submitting a manuscript for publication in the Canadian Journal of Hospital Pharmacy (CJHP).